-Ever wowed by the harmony vibe and colour combination of futuristic furniture in IKEA?
-Almost every place you go, hospitals, restaurants, hotels, interior designers unleash their creativity and skills to create a pleasant environment that is functional, safe and comfortable.
+Ever wowed by the harmony and colour combination of IKEA showrooms?
+Almost every place you go - hospitals, restaurants, hotels - interior designers unleash their creativity and skills to create a pleasant environment that is functional, safe and comfortable.

 Studying interior design will teach you the essential skills needed for this profession, such as how to plan interior layouts, understanding construction materials and using interior design software.
 Read on to find out more!